nikfrank/react-workshop-snoop/README.md

 let's use the same trick as last time, but now with the [general sibling selector](https://developer.mozilla.org/en-US/docs/Web/CSS/General_sibling_combinator) to `display: none;` the invalidation message while the `input` is `:focus`

+and the [:not() pseudoselector](https://developer.mozilla.org/en-US/docs/Web/CSS/:not) to style it otherwise

 <sub>./src/App.css</sub>
 ```css